cunnie/writings/i_am_become_forever.md

 military, so that was either a lucky guess on the part of your subconscious, or maybe I accidentally mentioned he was black.

-"You don't believe I «saw» anything."
+"You don't believe I 'saw' anything."

 "I believe your mind saw something, but no, I don't believe anything was there, otherwise I would have seen it too."